backdrop-contrib/footnotes/README.txt

 are at the end of the text, but does not work correctly when using [footnotes] tag explicitly.
 See [#1003690] to follow up on this bug.

-The development version of Drupal7 has a bug in that CSS and JavaScript files added by modules are absent from the page.
-If you are hit by this bug, your footnote references will not appear as supertext, and the list of footnotes will have duplicate numbering.
-There is a workaround to empty Drupal's cache table in Administer > Site Configuration > Performance > Clear cached data after which everything works again.
-To follow up on this bug, see [#279420]

 <h3>COPYRIGHT AND ACKNOWLEDGEMENTS</h3>